Pineapple Cake is a moist, flavorful cake with crushed pineapple and topped with a pineapple icing. One of my favorite desserts to make in the summer.

 - I recommend using an electric mixture to combine all of the ingredients for this pineapple cake.

-- Pour cake mix, instant vanilla pudding mix, sour cream, eggs, oil and milk in a large mixing bowl.
+- Pour cake mix, instant vanilla pudding mix, sour cream, and eggs, oil in a large mixing bowl.
 Let it mix for about 2 minutes.

 - Stir in some drained, crushed pineapple. **Be sure to reserve the pineapple juice for the icing.